Rent To Own Pros and Cons | Is It Worth It?

 One of the most powerful mechanical advantages of a rent to own agreement is that your final purchase price is locked in on day one.
 You and the seller agree on a purchase price upfront, and that price is locked in for the duration of your term.
 Some programs base your final price on today’s market value plus a modest, pre-determined annual appreciation rate (typically around 3.5%).

 If real estate values increase during your one-to-five-year term, you still purchase at the original agreed price.
 The difference between your locked-in price and the new market value becomes immediate equity — a potential windfall you can earn simply by getting into the market at the right time.
+In a growing market, this can mean tens of thousands of dollars in equity on day one of legal ownership.

 2. A Real Path to Homeownership When Traditional Mortgages Aren’t an Option